Aylesbury Gardening Society

-For the fourth year the Society has run the Schools Potato Challenge: fourteen completed the competition.
-These schools were Bedgrove Infant, Broughton Infant, Broughton Junior, Harding House 6 th Form, Haydon Abbey, Oak Green, Pebble Brook (3classes), St Edward’s Catholic Junior, Stocklake Park, Thomas Hickman, Turnfurlong Junior and William Harding Combined.
+For the fifth year the Society has run the Schools Potato Challenge: fourteen entrants completed the competition.
+These schools were Bedgrove Infant (4 entrants), Broughton Infant, Broughton Junior, Harding House 6th Form, Haydon Abbey, Pebble Brook (2 classes), St Joseph's Catholic Infant, Stocklake Park, Turnfurlong Junior and William Harding Combined.

 Each school was provided with three 17lt potato growing bags; compost; 3 seed potatoes (one each of Abbot, Kestrel and Red Duke of York) and a small quantity of organic fertiliser.

 The resulting crops were weighed in early July and the top 3 schools were: